lewinschmitt/inclusivEU/index.md

     alt: "placeholder image 2"
     title: "Why diversity matters"
     excerpt: "In terms of justice, a political organisation should strive for optimum representativeness in its workforce.
 Inclusiveness is indispensable for social justice as it improves citizens’ access to institutions regardless of their background and enhances the Commission’s representativeness of the overall EU population."
+  - image_path: /assets/img/flags2.jpg
+    title: "More inclusive, better policies"
+    excerpt: "The exclusion of valuable experiences and perspectives in the policy-making process may result in outcomes that fail to reflect their concerns and issues."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/img/christian-lue-8Yw6tsB8tnc-unsplash.jpg
-    title: "More inclusive, better policies"
-    excerpt: "The exclusion of valuable experiences and perspectives in the policy-making process may result in outcomes that fail to reflect their concerns and issues."
 feature_row2:
   - image_path: /assets/img/sharon-mccutcheon-QGQz-IBBl5w-unsplash.jpg
     alt: "placeholder image 2"
-    title: "Placeholder Image Left Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Left aligned with `type="left"`'
+    title: "From promises to actions"
+    excerpt: 'While the Commission has acknowledged the problem, solutions are too slow and marginal.
+Furthermore, they often lack an intersectional approach.'
     url: "#test-link"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
 feature_row3:
   - image_path: /assets/img/christian-lue-8Yw6tsB8tnc-unsplash.jpg
     alt: "placeholder image 2"
-    title: "Placeholder Image Right Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Right aligned with `type="right"`'
+    title: "The inequality of meritocracy"
+    excerpt: 'EPSO's focus on so-called meritocratic recruitment procedures, especially the computer-based and standardized testing schemes, fails to acknowledge an important aspect behind unequal representation in the Commission's workforce: not all demographic groups have the same starting point.'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row4:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/img/sharon-mccutcheon-QGQz-IBBl5w-unsplash.jpg
     alt: "placeholder image 2"
-    title: "Placeholder Image Center Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Centered with `type="center"`'
+    title: "Affirmative action needed"
+    excerpt: 'We propose actionable and effective measures to boost the share of underrepresented groups in the workforce.
+This will ultimately lead to a positive feedback loop.'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"